Intuitor.com Intuitor.com

 For further Information

 Sampling Distribution Applet: This applet can also be very helpful for understanding sampling distributions.
 However, be aware that in it the sampling distribution's vertical scale changes with the number of samples and the sample size only goes up to 25.
 This hides the dramatic narrowing effect on the sampling distribution caused by increasing sample size.
-The above applet plots population and sampling distributions on exactly the same scales and allows sample sizes of 100, all of which make the narrowing effect highly visible.
+The applet provided in the above article plots population and sampling distributions on exactly the same scales and allows sample sizes of 100, all of which make the narrowing effect highly visible.
 Both applets are correct although they look different due to differences in scales.

 < Return to Contents